Our Terms and Conditions

 - Who is at risk

-- Evaluate the risks emanating from the hazard, deciding if current control measures are adequate and what else could be done to minimise the risk
+- Evaluate the risks and hazards.
+Decide if current control measures are adequate.
+What else could be done to minimise the risk

 - Record the findings